gwu-libraries/sfm-ui/docs/collections.rst

 .. _guide-incremental-collecting:

 -------------------------------
-Choosing Incremental Collecting
+Incremental collecting
 -------------------------------

-The incremental option will collect tweets that haven't been harvested before, preventing duplicate tweets.
-When the incremental option is not selected, the 3,200 most recent tweets will be collected.
+The incremental option is the default and will collect tweets or posts that have been published since the last harvest.
+When the incremental option is not selected, the maximum number of tweets or posts will be harvested each time the harvest runs.
 If a non-incremental harvest is performed multiple times, there will most likely be duplicates.
-However, you will may be able to track changes across time about a user's timeline, such as retweet and like counts, deletion of tweets, and follower counts.
+However, with these duplicates, you may be able to track changes across time in a user's timeline, such as changes in retweet and like counts, deletion of tweets, and follower counts.

 .. _guide-web-resources:

 .. _Collecting web resources:

 ------------------------
-Collecting Web Resources
+Collecting web resources
 ------------------------

 Most collection types allow you to select an option to collect web resources